digital-asset/daml/daml-lf/spec/value.rst

 * repeated `message GenMap.Entry`_ entries

+.. note: *this section is non-normative*

-The ``keys`` and the ``value`` fields of every member of ``entries`` must conform to the same types.
-Entries occur in insertion order.
-If two ore more entries have the same keys, the last one override the former entries.
+   The ``value`` field of every member of ``entries`` must conform to the same type.
+The ``key`` field of every member of ``entries`` must conform to the same type.
+If two ore more entries have the same keys, the last one overrides the former entry.
+Entries with different key may occur in arbitrary order.